26-Year-Old Linebacker – Los Angeles Rams

 Alec Ogletree Contract Information:

-Signed a five-year deal with the Rams in June of 2013.
+Signed a four-year extension with the Rams in October of 2017.

 To instantly reveal our fantasy analysis of every player – including Alec Ogletree – simply subscribe now.